Ask the Expert (Active Learning)

 This article originally appeared in the October 2018 issue of School Planning & Management.

-Lisa Schmidt, LEED-AP, is the Learning Marketing manager at National Office Furniture.
+Lisa Schmidt, LEED-AP is the director of Strategic Initiatives at National Office Furniture.
 She can be reached at Lisa.Schmidt@NationalOfficeFurniture.com.